-GEC, in its administration of the EPEAT Program, is committed to ensuring that EPEAT Program documents are freely available to stakeholders.
+GEC is committed to transparency in its administration of the EPEAT Program and ensures that EPEAT Program documents are freely available to stakeholders.
 Information is made available to interested parties regarding the following aspects of the EPEAT Program: the selection of product categories; the selection, development, and revision of EPEAT Criteria; EPEAT Criteria including the identification of methods used for product evaluation; and conformity assurance requirements and processes.

-The activities of the Global Electronics Council are funded through a mix of trademark fees from our ecolabels, fees from CABs to support their training and auditing, in-kind support from partner organizations and increasingly, grants/research funding.
+The activities of the Global Electronics Council are funded through a mix of trademark fees from our ecolabels, fees from CABs to support their training and auditing, in-kind support from partner organizations and grants/research funding.
+To this end, the Global Electronics Council makes annual financial statements publicly available on the GEC website.